-The present article analyzes the issue of removing organs from brain dead patients as a matter of fact and as a matter of law.
-Giving definitions of life and death, it clarifies the position of brain-dead patients.
-Referring to the above-mentioned definitions, traditions of the Infallibles, and jurisprudents' views, this article concludes that such a patient is a living human being whose removal of organs are not allowed.
+The present article analyzes the issue of removing organs from brain-dead patients as a matter of fact and as a matter of law.
+Providing definitions of life and death, it clarifies the position of brain-dead patients.
+Referring to the above-mentioned definitions, the traditions of the Infallibles, and the views of jurisprudents, this article concludes that such a patient is a living human being whose removal of organs is not permitted.
+The criticism of the arguments made by those who allow organ transplants from brain-dead patients is another part of the article supporting its main hypothesis.

 MLA